Cardano-Forge/anvil-api-examples/nextjs-treasury-mint-cip25/README.md

 **Problem:** When users mint multiple NFTs quickly, the application may attempt to spend the same UTXOs that were already consumed in a previous transaction.
 This happens because:

-1. Blockfrost API has a delay in reflecting spent UTXOs
+1. Your data provider (Blockfrost in this case) or your wallet has a delay in reflecting spent UTXOs
 2. The treasury wallet's UTXO set isn't immediately updated after each transaction
 3. Multiple concurrent requests may fetch the same stale UTXO data